vittoriom/CleanroomLogger/INTEGRATION.md

 Manual integration is a bit involved, so here's an overview of what we'll be doing:

-1. Adding the CleanroomASL repo as a submodule to your project
+1. Download the CleanroomASL source into your project structure

 2. Embedding `CleanroomASL.xcodeproj` in your Xcode project